SeanHwangG/test/language/syntax.md

 ## Function

+* Should be self documenting: [ex] Use highlevel language feature

+> Term

 * Pure Function: Don't attempt to change inputs, same outputs for same input
 * Impure function: modify contents of argument